django/asgiref/specs/lifespan.rst

 The Lifespan ASGI sub-specification outlines how to communicate lifespan events such as startup and shutdown within ASGI.
 This refers to the lifespan of the main event loop.
 In a multi-process environment there will be lifespan events in each process.
+In a multi-thread environment there will be lifespan events in each process.

 The lifespan messages allow for an application to initialise and